 Age For Admission

-Reach British School’s admission policy requires children to be minimum age of 3 years old for FS1 and 4 years old for FS2 on the 1st September.
-After FS2, the year group will be according to the child’s transfer letter from their previous school.
+Reach British School’s admission policy requires children to be minimum age of 3 years old for FS1 and 4 years old for FS2 on the 31st of August.

 Students are eligible for re-registration for the next academic year, unless there are significant behavioural issues.
 Fees must be up to date to enable re-registration.